The roots of African American Heritage run deep in Western New York.

 Breaking bread is another way to experience Buffalo’s African American culture; it can be the most delicious journey as you partake mouthwatering soul food dishes.
 After a bite of buttery cornbread the flavors take me home to my grandmother’s kitchen where cooking and traditions merged.
 The African American experience has a strong culinary tradition that was passed down from the continent of Africa and the Antebellum South.

-Delicious, homemade dishes and desserts like baked sweet potato pie and coconut cakes make your mouth water in a neighborhood establishment like and Mattie’s.
-So, join us at the family table and local celebrations and experience what makes Western New York an incredible place to live and celebrate our roots!
+Delicious, homemade dishes and desserts make your mouth water in neighborhood establishments like Je Ne Sais Quoi, Richie’s Soul Food, La Verdad and Mattie’s.
+So, join us at the family table and local celebrations and experience what makes Buffalo an incredible place to visit and celebrate our roots!